Overview

 Virtual and Onsite

-We plan to offer two Doctoral Colloquia, one on-site in Edinburgh, Scotland, UK and one virtual.
-We want to give all applicants the choice to pick the type of session that is most convenient for them, and welcome applications from across the globe to join us in Edinburgh if you are able to travel.
-For those who can not join us in Edinburgh we would like to provide the opportunity to participate in an online session during the virtual part of the conference.
-This approach will help us better target the needs of our Doctoral Colloquium participants.
-Please indicate your preference of participation in the application.
+We welcome applications from around the world to join us in Wellington, if you are able to travel.
+For those who cannot attend in person, we will provide the opportunity to participate online during the virtual part of the conference.
+This approach will help us better meet the needs of our Doctoral Colloquium participants.
+It is not possible to participate in both formats.

 Application